rko281/ReStoreForPharo/README.md

 	synchronizeAllClasses.
 ```

  - for simplicity we're using [SQLite](https://www.sqlite.org/); please ensure the SQLite3 library/DLL is available to your image.
 If you'd rather use PostgreSQL you'll need to specify a connection similar to this:
  `(SSWP3Connection new url: 'psql://user:pwd@192.168.1.234:5432/database')`
+ or for MySQL you'll need a connection similar to this:
+ `(SSWMySQLConnection new connectionSpec: (MySQLDriverSpec new db: 'database'; host: '192.168.1.234'; port: 3306; user: 'user'; password: 'pwd'; yourself); yourself)`
 - `synchronizeAllClasses` prompts ReStore to create the necessary database tables for the classes `Customer`, `Address`, `Order` and `Product`.
 If you subsequently modify these classes (and their ReStore definitions) you can run `synchronizeAllClasses` again to prompt ReStore to automatically update the table definitions (add or remove columns from the tables) to match the updated class definitions.

 # Storing Objects